KenTandrian/gemini-video-search/README.md

 2. Create the download directory if it doesn't exist.
 3. For each of the first `NUM_VIDEOS` in the playlist:
     a.
 Download the video to the local `downloads` directory.
     b.
-Upload the video to your GCS bucket with the filename prefixed with "Emtek - ".
+Upload the video to your GCS bucket, adding the specified prefix to the filename.
     c.
 Delete the video from the local `downloads` directory.
 4. Once all videos are processed, it will remove the now-empty `downloads` directory.